caseyfisch/15418-final/README.md

 * `parallel_service_queries.cpp` : This is our parallel version of finding a match.
 It's fueled by OpenMP threads.
 Nice.

 ## Build
-Sorry, we don't know how to do Makefiles, so here are the commands we used to compile our files.
+Sorry, we don't really know how to do Makefiles, so here are the commands that you can use to compile our files!

 ### generate_histogram.c
 Note that this file requires libsndfile and FFTW3.
 We installed these libraries on our mac with the following commands: